pascium/thelazynfter/content/learn/_index.md

 ---
 title: "Learn Crypto With TheLazyNFTer"
-description: "The guides and articles are created with simplicity in mind.
-I have written everything in a way so that crypto is easier to understand.
-Take a look for yourself."
+description: "Guides and articles are created for beginners.
+Everything is created to make crypto is easier to understand.
+Explore it for yourself."

 headline: "Making Crypto Easier"